Skip to main content

 While applicants must meet the minimum requirements to be accepted, the following items are also considered:

-The ITS-SIDS Course is online and free of charge.
+The ITS-SIDS Course is online and offered at no cost.
 It is largely self-paced with some real-time virtual components.
 It takes approximately four weeks to complete.
 It is offered two or three times each year.

 Emergency Preparedness and Response (EPR) in Child Care Course for Trainers